dbish/DispatchMail/README.md

 # DispatchMail - Local Email AI Assistant

-dMail is an AI-powered email assistant that helps you manage your inbox locally using SQLite.
+DispatchMail is an AI-powered email assistant that helps you manage your inbox locally using SQLite.
 It monitors your email, processes it with AI, and provides a web interface for managing drafts and responses.

 ## Features